MykytaTymko/test-IBM/README.md

 - When adding a new record or editing an existing one, the fields cannot be empty.
 Otherwise, you will see a "Parameters must not be empty!" warning in the Web Console.

 ## How to Get Started
+1) For back-end you need to link Gradle project.
+For this in package back click wright button mouse on build.gradle and choose Link Gradle Project.
-1) Launch the back-end side (TestIbmBackApplication).
+2) Launch the back-end side (class TestIbmBackApplication).
+3) In package front in file package.json run script ng install.
+But control so that the Command field in the window that opens is set to install.
-2) Launch the front-end side (Angular CLI Server).
+4) Launch the front-end side in file package.json run script ng serve.
-3) Go to http://localhost:4200/ or open Angular Application.
+5) Go to http://localhost:4200 or create new JavaScript Debug.
-4) To view only the server part, go to http://localhost:8080/api/locations.
+6) To view only the server part, go to http://localhost:8080/api/locations.